-Figure 1.2. (a) Hubble Space Telescope images of the north polar region of Mars showing the retreat of the north polar seasonal cap. (b) False color HiRISE image of the NPRC showing its pitted texture and a rare impact crater. (c) Merged b/w and false color HiRISE image of fingerprint terrain on the SPRC. (d) Merged b/w and false color HiRISE image of one type of Swiss cheese terrain on the SPRC (other types are shown in Figure 2.1). (e) Merged b/w and false color HiRISE image of a trough on the NPLD exposing its layered structure.
-The top of the NPLD is toward the left, where the texture of the NPRC begins to be apparent. (f) Merged b/w and false color HiRISE image of a trough wall on the SPRC.
+Figure 1.2. (a) Hubble Space Telescope images of the north polar region of Mars showing the retreat of the north polar seasonal cap. (b) False color HiRISE image of the NPRC showing its pitted texture and a rare impact crater. (c) Merged b/w and false color HiRISE image of fingerprint terrain on the SPRC. (d) Merged b/w and false color HiRISE image of one type of Swiss cheese terrain on the SPRC (other types are shown in Figure 2.1). (e) Merged b/w and false color HiRISE image of a trough on the NPLD exposing its layered structure (elevation increases toward the left). (f) Merged b/w and false color HiRISE image of a trough wall on the SPRC.
 Layers here are usually spaced farther apart than in the north.

 1.1.3.
 Polar Layered Deposits